rimas-kudelis/FOSOAuthServerBundle/Resources/doc/index.md

 - `AuthCode`

 Your first job, then, is to create these classes for your application.
-These classes can look and act however you want: add any properties or methods you find useful.
+These classes can look and act however, feel free to add any properties or methods that suit your needs.

 These classes have just a few requirements: